abhi93shekJha/django_instagram_clone/django_notes/login_notes.md

 ]
 ```
 - Code to add decorators and their importance to make it mandatory for an api to send token in header
+- Header of the request is "Authorization: Bearer access_token"
 ```python
 from rest_framework.decorators import api_view, authentication_classes, permission_classes
 from rest_framework_simplejwt.authentication import JWTAuthentication